dalibo/pitrery/INSTALL.md

 Since the WAL archiving is done by PostgreSQL, it is done by the system user running the instance.
-This means that the configuration file should be readable by this user if we want archive_xlog to use it.
+This means that the configuration file should be readable by this user if we want archive_wal to use it.
 To keep things simple, it is advised to run pitrery as this user too for backups and restores.